abhi2692/flask-app-docker-deploy/README.md

    GitHub Actions builds the Docker image and pushes it to AWS ECR on every push to `main`.

 2. **Deploy to EC2:**
-   The workflow uploads `deploy.sh` to your EC2 instance and runs it via SSH.
+   The workflow connects to your EC2 instance via SSH and runs deployment commands directly.
-   The script pulls the latest image from ECR and runs the Flask app in a Docker container.
+   It pulls the latest image from ECR and runs the Flask app in a Docker container.

 ## 🏗️ EC2 Infrastructure

 This project assumes an EC2 instance is already created.
 You can: